 Prostate Cancer Screening

 A prostate-specific antigen (PSA) test is a blood test that measures the level of an antigen that is produced exclusively by cells in the prostate.
 An increased level can signal prostate cancer or other prostate issues.
 Whether to get a PSA test is something you should discuss with your primary care physician or urologist.
-See answers to common questions about PSA Testing.

 Expert care, close to home.